betterweb-team/BetterWeb/README.md

 # Contributing
 Thank you for building a better and more democratic web.
 Please submit your pull requests, issues to this repository or send me an email at haoji.xu@outlook.com

+# Acknowledgement
+The current version of `media_urls.json` and `media_urls.json.min` is based on the works of [JeffreyATM/mbfc_crawler](https://github.com/JeffreyATW/mbfc_crawler).
+Additional license restrictions might apply.

 # License
 It should be GPL, but I am too lazy to add it.